(Disclosure: Some of the links below may be affiliate links)

 We can observe that there is more difference between the different thresholds of rebalancing.
 Once again, the worst rebalancing thresholds are 1% and 50%.
 10% and 25% are once again excellent.

 These results are interesting.
 25% is almost always the best threshold here.
 Only below 3.5% is it better to have a smaller threshold.
-And we can also see that the differences between the thresholds are getting larger.
+And we can also see that the differences between the thresholds are getting more significant.

 Finally, with 50 years in front of you: